premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

 5.After the completion of a transaction in SQL, it must be executed to save all the operations performed in the transaction.
-Here we are talking about which command?
+Which command is used for this?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)